jonnonz1/nz-statute-book/acts/public/1989/crown-forest-assets-act-1989.md

 (4) Every person purporting to act under any delegation under this section shall, in the absence of evidence to the contrary, be presumed to be acting in accordance with the terms of that delegation.
 (5) Any such delegation may at any time be revoked by the responsible Ministers in whole or in part, but that revocation shall not affect anything done before the revocation.
 (6) No delegation shall prevent the exercise by the responsible Ministers of any of the functions, duties, and powers conferred by this Act.
-(7) A copy of any instrument of delegation or instrument of appointment under this section may be lodged with a District Land Registrar or Chief Surveyor and shall, for the purposes of the Land Transfer Act 1952, be conclusive evidence of the authority of the person named in the instrument to exercise the powers delegated or conferred, as the case may be.
+(7) A copy of any instrument of delegation or instrument of appointment under this section may be lodged with the Registrar-General of Land or Surveyor-General and shall, for the purposes of the Land Transfer Act 2017, be conclusive evidence of the authority of the person named in the instrument to exercise the powers delegated or conferred, as the case may be.

 ## Part 2 — Crown forestry assets and Crown forestry licences